calumhalcrow/calumhalcrow/index.md

 ### [Campr](http://campr.calumhalcrow.com)

 Campr is a webapp that facilitates networking at events.
 It allows you to see everyone who is at the event you are attending, along with a little bit of information about each person.
 Based on this, you can single out people you may want to get to know better.
 The project was started at [Hack Weekend](http://hack.weekend.my), a delightful hackathon series that takes place every quarter in Kuala Lumpur.
+Working on Campr was a great learning experience, but we've ceased development on the project.

 Tech stack: [Python][17], [Django][18], [Tornado][19], [SocketIO][20], [RabbitMQ][21], [SQLite][22], [Heroku][23].